wangkaixin219/EBBkC/README.md

 make
 ```

-After running the codes, there will be two executable files: one is called `BBkC` and the other is called `truss`, which means you have already compiled our codes.
+After running the codes, there will be an executable files called `BBkC`, which means you have already compiled our codes.

 ## Step 1 - Pre-processing Procedure

 When the graph is downloaded from the [Graph Repository](https://networkrepository.com/), the graph may have some comments at the very beginning, please ensure those comments are deleted before running the codes.
-The graph file may contain a number of edges, with each edge occupying a line (e.g., [nasasrb.edges](./dataset/nasasrb.edges)).
-Besides, the edges may also have some other attributes (e.g., [facebook.edges](./dataset/facebook.edges)).
+The graph file may contain a number of edges, with each edge occupying a line (e.g., [nasasrb.edges](./dataset/nasasrb/nasasrb.edges)).
+Besides, the edges may also have some other attributes (e.g., [facebook.edges](./dataset/facebook/facebook.edges)).
 Our codes can handle both cases by only focusing on the first two elements of each edge, which represent the endpoints of the edge.

 To pre-process the graph, run the following command: